How to Create a User Story Map

 Ensures team unity

 True to its name, user story mapping creates a map that the team agrees on and follows throughout the build.
 The team can refer back to the map anytime they are unsure of where to go next.
-You can map your user story with a Lucidchart flowchart that you can easily share among team members.

 Allows for constant improvement